 - Where do you struggle with math?

-- Explain the concept of infinity.
+- Can you explain the concept of infinity?

 Science